 At risk for Diabetes and heart attack, I desperately needed to heal my body, but I had no idea how.
 That is when someone told me about Dr. Greger and his book, How Not to Die.
-There are hundreds of diets available in today's market, but what is different about Dr Greger is that he backs up everything he says with reliable research articles.
+There are hundreds of diets available in today's market.
+What is wonderful about Dr Greger is that he backs up everything he says with reliable research articles.
 His approach is purely evidence based.